Jaxon-J/Capstone-project/CONTRIBUTING.md

 - If you want to update the main branch, get onto Github, navigate to your branch, click the `Contribute` button and `Open Pull Request`.
 - If it's a big PR, add me (lith-x) as a `Reviewer`, I'll take a look at it and see if there are any issues.
 - Development: please put any issues that are resolved by the PR, remove the ones that aren't.
 Any listed issues are auto-closed with notes that it was closed via PR.

+Remember to pull, commit, fetch decently often to keep up to date.